geeksdevelop/translate/README.md

 $post->translate('title', 'fr');
 #Après le titre
 ```
-Using `translate()`, we can bring all the traditions that have registered the model in different languages.
+Using `translate()`, we can get all the translations that have been registered on the model in different languages.
 ```php
 $post->translate();
 /*